Chapter 8 of SICK and SICKER

 Under capitalism, health is defined as the ability to work, and sickness is defined as the inability to work.

-Medical damage-control systems research, diagnose and treat individuals whose ability to work has been compromised.
+Systems of medical damage control diagnose and treat individuals whose ability to work has been compromised.
 The goal is to return sick and injured workers to the job as soon as possible, and preferably sooner.

-The decision of how long a disabled worker can be absent from work is seldom left to the worker, who cannot be trusted to put her employer’s interests above her own.
+The decision of how long a disabled worker can be absent from work is never left to the worker, who cannot be trusted to put her employer’s interests above her own.
 Not so the physician, who is trusted with rooting out the “fakers” and “malingerers” who want time off “at the boss’s expense.”

 Capitalism’s self-serving definition of health treats people like biological machines.
 In contrast, the World Health Organization defines health as: